Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Estimates near singularities

 if $y^{\cF^{E}}\in \cF^{E}(0),y^{\cF^{F}}\in \cF^{F}(0)$ such that

 We remark that the vector $y^{\cF^E}$ is contained in the $(\alpha, E)$-cone and the vector $y-y^{\cF^E}$ is contained in the $(\alpha, F)$-cone.

-We will call the pair $(\cF^E,\cF^{F})$ a {\em foliation coordinate system of $\RR^n$}, and $y^{\cF^{E}},y^{\cF^{F}}$ the {\em coordinates of $y$ under the foliation coordinate system $(\cF^E,\cF^{F})$}.
-Clearly the coordinates of $y$ depend on the choice of the foliations.
+We will call the pair $(\cF^E,\cF^{F})$ a {\em foliation coordinate system of $\RR^n$}.
+Clearly, for a given $y$, the points $y^{\cF^{*}}, *=E,F$ depend on the choice of the foliations.
 As explained before, it is crucial for us to make the transition from one foliation coordinate system $(\cF^E,\cF^{F})$ to another foliation coordinate system $((\cF^{E})',(\cF^{F})')$.
-This is made possible through the follow lemmas.
+This is made possible through the following lemmas.

 Let $D$ be an embedded disk in $\RR^n$.
 For $x,y\in D$ we denote by $d_D(x,y)$ the shortest distance within $D$.
 The next lemma allows us to interchange $d_D(x,y)$ with $|y-x|$ as long as the disk in question is contained in a proper cone.